 Travelers typically return from trips heavier than when they left — and research shows those extra pounds tend to hang around longer than your vacation tan, judging by findings at the University of Georgia.

 But there are ways to make sure that you don’t lug any unwanted weight home.
-Let’s unpack some helpful recommendations with dietitian Beth Czerwony, MS, RD, CSOWM, LD.
+Let’s unpack some helpful recommendations with dietitian Beth Czerwony, RD.

 How to control your weight on vacation

 First, a harsh reality: Calories still count while on vacation.
 Lounging on a sun-soaked beach doesn’t give you a free pass to consume mass quantities of food and tropical drinks without paying a dietary price.